meier-christoph/play-migrations-scalafix-rules/play-v2.5.x-to-v2.6.x/README.md

 ## Migration Rules

-This module contains scalafix rules for migrating play v2.5.x to play v2.6.x
+This module contains scalafix rules for migrating play v2.5 to play v2.6

-While these rules won't cover the entire migration process, they should help in the process.
-Some rules are complex (e.g. MigrateControllers) and will likely not cover all use cases or generate code that may not compile.
-If that's the case you will need to finish the migration manually.
+There are a lot of changes in this migration, mostly the continuation from v2.4 which introduced DI.

 See the official migration guide for more info : https://www.playframework.com/documentation/2.8.x/Migration26